F1's summer break: why racing shuts down for a month mid-season

 During the four-week summer break, there is also a ‘summer shutdown’ — an FIA mandated period in which F1 teams cannot work on car design, develop or produce parts or even plan or hold official meetings for 14 consecutive days.
 The usage of the wind tunnel is also banned under F1’s sporting regulations, as is the machining of any parts.
 Should any team participate in any of these activities, they can be penalised at the discretion of the FIA, racing’s governing body.

-It’s up to each team when the 14-day period starts and ends, but the majority choose to have it somewhere in the middle two-weeks — allowing its employees to debrief and develop after the Belgian GP before coming back a week before the Dutch GP to complete their regular race build-up.
+It’s up to each team when the 14-day period starts and ends, but the majority choose to have it somewhere in the middle two-weeks — allowing its employees to debrief and develop after the Hungarian GP before coming back a week before the Dutch GP to complete their regular race build-up.
 Each team must notify the FIA on the start and end dates of their summer shutdowns.

 Related article